PLEASE NOTE: The Field Centre is currently closed due to COVID-19.

 - by providing a base for courses (SBBO run or your own)

-- by accommodating visitors in our self catering accommodation
+- by accommodating visitors in our self-catering accommodation

 - and continuing as the home of the Bird Observatory.

-SBBOT supports the work of the National Trust, the Kent Wildlife Trust and the Royal Society for the Protection of Birds in the management of the Sandwich Bay Nature Reserve and plays a major role in documenting the bird-life of the estuary.
+We also maintain a number of habitats including Restharrow Scrape, the Elms, and a dragonfly pond.
+SBBOT supports the work of the National Trust, the Kent Wildlife Trust and the Royal Society for the Protection of Birds in the management of the Sandwich & Pegwell Bay National Nature Reserve and plays a major role in documenting the bird life of the estuary.